Dwayne Johnson: ‘The Rock’ Is Going To Make The First Decent Video Game Movie…Maybe

 Dwayne Johnson is certainly no stranger to over-the-top action sequences.
 He made a very good living at the height of professional wrestling doing this very thing.
 This has continued into his movie career.
 Furious 7 was as over-the-top as cinema gets, and Fast and Furious 8 promises to kick it up even further.

 However, the one area that has always plagued Hollywood is the stigma that surrounds video game franchises.
 Forbes chronicled the plight of video game movies in 2016.
-The conclusion they reached is at best the movies were just okay, and if one were to agree with the guys from the Mad About Movies podcast, some were awful.
+The conclusion they reached is at best, the movies were just okay, and if one were to agree with the guys from the Mad About Movies podcast, some were awful.
 Assassin’s Creed recently ranked in their Worst Films of 2016.

 While comic book movies have performed well at the box office, critically they have been one-sided.
 Marvel has continuously wowed audiences and critics.
 Their number one rival DC can’t say the same despite having two of the most iconic characters in the world, Superman and Batman.